lightlace/cpp-docs.de-de/docs/mfc/reference/cgopherconnection-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 0e0c08ddc57d437c51872b5186ae3fc983bb0199
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 6267dd226e87e5bf64faa7225e49d9a99af93e3e
+ms.openlocfilehash: e1d773d4d6ac7004cd9a7cfafdf2eca998c53c34
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="cgopherconnection-class"></a>CGopherConnection-Klasse
+# <a name="cgopherconnection-class"></a>CGopherConnection Class
-Verwaltet die Verbindung mit einem Gopherinternetserver.
+Manages your connection to a gopher Internet server.

 > [!NOTE]
->  Die Klassen `CGopherConnection`, `CGopherFile`, `CGopherFileFind`, `CGopherLocator` und ihre Member sind veraltet, da nicht unter Windows XP funktionieren, aber sie werden weiterhin auf frühere Plattformen.
+>  The classes `CGopherConnection`, `CGopherFile`, `CGopherFileFind`, `CGopherLocator` and their members have been deprecated because they do not work on the Windows XP platform, but they will continue to work on earlier platforms.

 ## <a name="syntax"></a>Syntax